Looking for an employer of record in Malaysia? Here’s what you need to know

 Beyond that, here are some onboarding best practices to consider:

-- Prepare onboarding documentation about the company and their role within it
+- Prepare onboarding documentation about the company and their role

 - Order and configure their work devices, setting up logins for key apps